Los Tres Picachos State Forest: Ecology

 The forest is divided into three forest zones: the subtropical broadleaf forest, the montane or cloud forest and the tropical humid or rain forest.
 The ecological biomes found in the forest are the dwarf forest (above 1,090 meters over sea level), the Sierra palm tree forest (between 850 and 1,090 meters above sea level), the tabonuco tree forest (between 700 and 850 meters), and the secondary forest found in former coffee plantation areas which have now been reclaimed by nature.

 Flora

 Some of the plant species found in the forest are the western cherry laurel or almendron (Prunus occidentalis), the tabloncillo tree (Sideroxylon portoricense), the moca tree (Andira inermis), the granadillo tree (Buchenavia capitata), the Puerto Rican magnolia (Magnolia portoricensis), the nutget or nemoca tree (Ocotea moschata), the candlewood or tabonuco tree (Dacryodes excelsa), the Sierra palm tree (Prestoea montana), and the invasive African tulip tree (Spathodea campanulata) which is found mostly in the secondary or second-growth forest area.
 The forest is also home to epiphytic plants such as bromeliads and orchids.

 Fauna

 The endangered Puerto Rican Sharp-shinned hawk can be found in the forest.

 The forest is rich in animal species and it is home to a large number of endemic species.
+Together with other state forests and protected natural areas of the Puerto Rican Central Mountain Range, Los Tres Picachos forest has been a recognized component of the Cordillera Central Important Bird Area since 2007.

 The following are some of the species found in the forest and its rivers.